calendar42/Calendar42-documentation/rest-api/oAuth-authorization.md

 ## Silent oAuth Authentication

 **Silent oAuth Authentication is a C42 specific extension to the oAuth standard in order to allow applications to store C42 data in relation to a certain email-address without requiring any user interaction to confirm.
 As no user-interaction is required, multiple limitations to the usage are set in place.
-In practice the flow adds one parameter to the request of the access_token: `email_address`.**
+In actual usage, the flow only adds one parameter to the request of the access_token: `email_address`.**

 **Purpose**